 Customers that are ordering are leaning towards more eco-friendly electric cars, fitting in with local trends.
 The latest Department for Transport figures revealed an 80% rise in electric vehicles registered in Northamptonshire from the end of 2020 to the end of 2021.

-For more information about electric vehicles or Silverstone Fleet Management, visit their website or call 0800 612 8901.
+For more information about electric vehicles or Silverstone Leasing, visit their website or call 0800 612 8901.